Share This

 5. Changes to Financial Aid Appeals

-The COVID-19 pandemic has caused extended unemployment and economic hardship for many families, including those that have students going off to college.
+The COVID-19 pandemic caused extended unemployment and economic hardship for many families with students heading off to college.

-Under the new bill, financial aid administrators can use professional judgment during a qualifying emergency to factor unemployment into consideration when determining a student’s financial aid eligibility.
+Under the new bill, financial aid administrators can now use professional judgment during a qualifying emergency to consider unemployment when determining a student’s financial aid eligibility.
 In fact, they can set the prospective student’s (or parent’s) income to zero.
 The student or parent must only document that they are receiving or have applied for unemployment benefits.

 Analysis: This change can be significant for families that are drastically impacted by a pandemic or other qualifying emergency.
-Currently, many families are still having financial need calculated based on their “prior-prior year” income.
-This will allow families easier access to increased financial aid while they’re experiencing hardship.
+Currently, many families’ financial need is still calculated based on their “prior-prior year” income.
+This may allow families easier access to increased financial aid while they’re experiencing hardship.

 6. More Students Will Qualify for Pell Grant